 Do you want to know why some countries have progressed to a high level of income without having strong resource endowments, whereas other countries have had propel periods of strong growth by excessively exploiting their resource base?
 And, why are some countries prone to kleptocratic and dictatorial rule – amazing riches to the few and poverty to the many?

 Are you interested in development issues and want to learn more about environmental, social, economic and political facilitators and obstacles to development?
 In the Global Development and Planning programme you will study population growth, over-exploitation and mismanagement of natural resources and environmental pollution, as well as social organisation and differentiation within and across culturally complex contexts.

-This master's programme is a blended programme, consistent of online learning and two compulsory physical gatherings (face-to-face sessions).
-Student who need to apply for a visa to come to Norway, can either choose to apply for a short term visa for the two-week face-to-face session in August, or can apply for a student visa and stay on campus for two years.
+This master’s programme is a blended programme, consisting of online learning and two physical gatherings (face-to-face sessions).
+Students who need to apply for a visa to come to Norway, can choose to apply for a short-term visa for the face-to-face session in August, or can apply for a student visa and stay on campus during the two years.

 Co-operation is a fundamental idea for the programme.
 The pedagogy is learner focused, and will include group work, discussions and joint assignments.
 The online tuition, instruction and supervision takes place in virtual classrooms.
 The programme is full time, and we expect all students to participate actively, take responsibility for their own learning and take part in the development of an optimal learning environment.